 The History of Adult Learning Through Marist College

-How the Marist Heritage Influences the Liberal Studies Curriculum
+How the Marist Heritage Influences the Professional Studies Curriculum

 There are 22 Marist colleges and universities throughout the world, including Mexico, Australia, South Africa, as well as countries throughout Europe and South America.
 Marist College in Poughkeepsie, New York can trace its roots to 1905, when the Marist Brothers purchased property along the eastern shore of the Hudson River.
 College-level courses were first offered in 1929, but it wasn’t until 1946 that the State of New York granted the institution an official four-year charter.